Free-Webmaster-Tools.com is a collection of tools for your web development needs and insightful articles and tips.

 Moving files around via FTP

 Hopefully, you are still connected to your new site via FTP.
 Click the Refresh button and you should see a new folder which is the result of decompressing your archives.
 Drill down into this folder structure which comes from your old site, untill you reach the web site files.
 Shift click on all of these files and folders and then select Move files in your FTP client.
 In the remote destination folder field enter /public_html/ and click OK.
 Note that this command requires two "/" characters.
 Navigate back up the directory tree and click your Refresh button and you should see all the files and directories from your old site.
-You can even test this new site in your browser via the IP number like this: http://216.7.163.213
+You can even test this new site in your browser via the IP number like this: https://216.7.163.213

 If you are moving a MySQL database from your old domain, perform all the steps in the previous paragraph.
 Double check your old sites directory structure to insure you didn't leave any files behind in the move cammand and then select the folder at the top level from your old site and issue the Delete files command in your FTP client.